 Image

 3. Preserve evidence.
 Save messages, call logs, photos, clothing, and contact info for potential witnesses.

-5. Call a violent crimes lawyer in Carrollton, IL immediately so they can protect your rights and direct your next moves.
+5. Call a violent crimes lawyer in Carrollton, IL right away to protect your rights and guide your next steps.

+Image